 Global growth to 'dip below' last year's rate: IMF chief

-The new coronavirus epidemic poses a "serious threat" to people and the world economy, and will slow growth below the 2.9 per cent posted last year, IMF chief Kristalina Georgieva said on Wednesday.
-The COVID-19 outbreak "is no longer regional issue, it is a global problem (that) calls for global response," Georgieva said.
+The new coronavirus epidemic poses a "serious threat" and will slow growth in the world economy to below the 2.9 per cent posted last year, IMF chief Kristalina Georgieva said Wednesday.
+The COVID-19 outbreak "is no longer regional issue, it is a global problem (that) calls for global response," Georgieva told reporters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)